Aim, scope and audience

 The Editor assumes responsibility for all editorial content.

-Our sister titles, the International Journal of Pharmacy Practice, the Journal of Pharmacy and Pharmacology, the Journal of Pharmaceutical and Health Services Research and the RPS Pharmacy and Pharmacology Reports, will consider original or primary research article submissions that meet their criteria.
+Our sister titles, the International Journal of Pharmacy Practice, the Journal of Pharmacy and Pharmacology, the Journal of Pharmaceutical and Health Services Research and Pharmaceutics and Pharmacology, will consider original or primary research article submissions that meet their criteria.
 More information can be found on their websites.